-bulogo2As of 2024 the department of Plant Physiology at Umeå University has been hosting both local and national bioinformatics resources, making it a central hub for data-science driven research in Umeå.
-You will find among the initiatives and infrastuctures sat at UPSC:
+bulogo2The department of Plant Physiology at Umeå University hosts both local and national bioinformatics resources, making it a central hub for data-science driven research in Umeå.
+These are the research groups, initiatives and infrastuctures that are part of the bioinformatics environment at UPSC:

 Affiliated UPSC Research groups